ivan-kleshnin/cyclejs-examples/README.md

 # CycleJS example apps

+Note from April 08, 2015
-**CycleJS is making breaking changes on API.
+**CycleJS is going through breaking changes on API now.
 For newcomers it's better to review #streams branch which probably be pushed into master soon.**

 Derived from and inspired by CycleJS [examples](https://github.com/staltz/cycle/tree/master/examples/).